nityamd/aperture_effects/README.md

 The [SDSS spectra](https://www.sdss.org/dr12/spectro/) are taken using optical fibers with an angular diameter of 180 micrometers, i.e. spanning 3 arcseconds in the sky.
-Thus the spectra are obtained for only a fraction of the galaxy.
+Thus the spectra are obtained for only a <b>fraction of the galaxy</b>.

+The MPA-JHU mass estimation method uses two key spectral indicators to constrain the mass-to-light ratio of a galaxy.
+However since the spectra are not obtained for the whole galaxy, the following questions are of concern:
+When and where do they fail?
+Does the fundamental assumption that the mass-to-light ratio at the center of a galaxy is indicative of the total mass-to-light ratio hold good for all galaxies?
+In particular how are low, medium and high redshift galaxy masses offset from their whole aperture measurements?

 With the advent of [Integral Field Units](https://www.sdss.org/dr13/manga/manga-tutorials/what-is-ifu-spectroscopy/), we can now obtain spatially resolved spectra of galaxies that will allow us to test the aperture effects in galaxy mass estimation.The largest IFU-based survey currently underway is